CMS Market Share: The Most Popular Website Platforms in 2024

 WordPress is, and has been for a long time, the internet's most popular CMS platform.
 It's free, open-source, and maintained by a huge community of developers.

 The huge range of WordPress plugins, themes and more tools built by third-party developers assist you in building a powerful, professional website.
-Yet it’s flexible enough that you can also customize your site using code (e.g. HTML, CSS, JavaScript) to tweak every pixel of your site.
+And if you have coding knowledge, you can also customize your site using code (e.g. HTML, CSS, JavaScript) to tweak every pixel of your site.

-There's a huge variety to be found in all the websites running on WordPress, from eCommerce sites to news sites to business websites, including sites as high-profile as Microsoft News, TechCrunch and TIME.
+Websites using WordPress range from small sites with just a few web pages, to eCommerce sites to news sites to business websites, including sites as high-profile as Microsoft News, TechCrunch and TIME.

 Shopify